 I’ll be the first to tell you that you CAN finish a race (and even do well) with a pre-made plan.

-You can find them online or in a book and while prices vary considerably, they’re a smaller cost of investment compared to hiring a coach.
+You can find plans online or in a book.
+Prices vary considerably, but it’s a smaller cost of investment compared to hiring a coach.
 Pre-made plans can work well for you if you have a steady, predictable schedule and are good at self-motivating yourself.
 You should also be able to impartially self-monitor your training and recovery so that you’re able to progress and adjust when needed.

 Pre-made plans are built with the average athlete in mind.
 In other words, we’re assuming the athlete is balanced in all aspects of their training and ability.
 Some plans do take into account athletes of a certain ability level or who are looking to improve one particular aspect of their sport.
 In these cases, you’ll want to specifically look for plans that indicate what the focus is.
 For instance, you might look for a triathlon plan with a run focus or a running plan for intermediate runners.